 Common areas are available for the enjoyment of boarders provided good order is maintained.

 All waste is to be disposed of and not left in the common areas or externally in common areas.

-The use of internal common room shall be subject to the following limits:
+The common room and common courtyard shall only be used during the following Hours: